SubmarinerApp/Submariner/README.md

   * Favourited status is synchronized to the server.
 * A directory view has been added, for users of servers that organize files by directory and prefer managing files that way.
 * A basic AppleScript dictionary has been added as a way to inspect and control playback programatically.
+* Albums can be dragged tracklist or playlist drop targets to add their containing tracks.
 * Files can be dropped onto the dock icon to import them.
 * Empty artists entries are deleted from the local library on deleting downloaded items.
 * The album sort order is configurable.
 By default, it sorts from oldest to newest.
 * Move request handling into an off-thread queue.
 * The album selection view has been rewritten to avoid deprecated types.
+* Drag and drop handling code has been rewritten to avoid deprecated methods.
 * Fix track ratings not getting updated from the remote server.
 * Fix tracks not having a cover when imported.
 * Fix imported tracks having the wrong bitrate shown in the inspector.